Surveying structural complexity in quantum many-body systems: Discussion

 \inlineheading{Acknowledgements.} We thank Felix Binder, Yang Chengran, Jirawat Tangpanitanon, and Benjamin Yadin for enlightening discussion, and the University of Oxford Advanced Research Computing department for providing us with access to their platform to run our numerical simulations.
 We are also grateful to Sarah Al-Assam, Stephen Clark, and Dieter Jaksch for their permission to use their tensor network library~\cite{al2017tensor}.
-This work was funded by the Lee Kuan Yew Endowment Fund (Postdoctoral Fellowship), Singapore Ministry of Education Tier 1 grant RG190/17, FQXi, Singapore National Research Foundation Fellowship NRF-NRFF2016-02, and NRF-ANR grant NRF2017-NRF-ANR004 VanQuTe, and the the FQXi Large Grant: The role of quantum effects in simplifying adaptive agents.
+This work was funded by the Singapore Quantum Engineering Program QEP-SF3, the Singapore National Research Foundation Fellowship NRF-NRFF2016-02, grant FQXi-RFP-1809 from the Foundational Questions Institute and Fetzer Franklin Fund (a donor advised fund of Silicon Valley Community Foundation), the Singapore Ministry of Education Tier 1 grant RG162/19, and the Lee Kuan Yew Endowment Fund (Postdoctoral Fellowship).
+M.G thanks the FQXi-funded workshop 'Workshop on Agency at the Interface of Quantum and Complexity Science' for catalyzing the research.
 T.J.E.~thanks the Centre for Quantum Technologies for their hospitality.